 Koki Stilt Village

-Koki stilt village is located at the at the eastern end of Ela Beach and has somewhat of a mixed reputation, with some sources saying it is OK to go there after the general improvements in overall safety in the last few years.
+Koki stilt village is located at the at the eastern end of Ela Beach.
+It has somewhat of a mixed reputation… Some sources say it is OK to go there after the general improvements in overall safety in the last few years.

-Failing to hire a formal guide who could take me around, I resorted to the time-tested method of asking at guys at the concierge of the hotel I was staying – the Grand Papua.
-After negotiating a reasonable rate I secured the services of Lucas Killa, a young guy with the use of a car who wanted to earn some extra money, figuring that as he was picking me up from the hotel and everybody knew that, I would be pretty safe.
+Failing to hire a formal guide who could take me around.
+I resorted to the time-tested method of asking at guys at the concierge of the hotel I was staying – the Grand Papua.
+After negotiating a reasonable rate I secured the services of Lucas Killa.
+A young local guy with the use of a car who wanted to earn some extra money.
+Figuring that as he was picking me up from the hotel and everybody knew that, I would be pretty safe.

 Back To: The Complete Guide to Port Moresby